raiden-network/raiden/docs/alderaan_mainnet_tutorial.rst

         "total_deposit": "4000"
    }

-Notice that we need to specify the total deposit, not the amount we wish to top up: We initially deposited 2000 tokens and want to add 2000 more, so we give a ``total_deposit`` of 4000.
+Notice that we need to specify the total deposit, not the amount we wish to top up: We initially deposited 2000 wei and want to add 2000 more, so we give a ``total_deposit`` of 4000.
 This way the top-up request is idempotent - if it is sent repeatedly (by accident or as part of an attack) it will have no further effect.

 .. _get-channel-status: